How to Create a Family Video Without a Mac: 5 Simple Online Alternatives to iMovie

 Contributed by Alex.

-Just captured your child’s first school play or gathered a bundle of clips from a relaxed Sunday backyard BBQ?
-You’re ready to craft something heartfelt to send to grandparents—or keep for future “remember when” moments.
-Only one hiccup: no Mac.
-So much for iMovie.
+Just captured your child’s first school play or stitched together a few clips from a laid-back Sunday backyard BBQ?
+You’re probably already imagining how nice it’ll be to send something meaningful to grandparents or stash it away for future “remember when” moments.

 1. iMovie for Windows

-Ideal for: dads wanting a familiar, no-fuss editing experience
+Ideal for: dads who want a familiar, no-fuss editing experience.

 2. Clipchamp

-This is Microsoft’s browser-based editor, and honestly, it's impressive for something free.
-No installation—just log in and start editing.
+Clipchamp is Microsoft’s browser-based video editor, and it’s surprisingly good for a free tool.
+There’s nothing to download.
+You just log in and start editing.

-Perfect for: dads who love Microsoft tools and a modern, streamlined experience
+Perfect for: dads who like Microsoft tools and want a modern, streamlined workflow.

 3. Kapwing

-Kapwing has become a favorite among online creators—and it’s perfect for busy parents.
-Everything runs in your browser, and sign-up isn't even required unless you want to save your work.
+Kapwing is a favorite among online creators and works beautifully for busy parents.
+Everything runs in your browser, and you don’t even need an account unless you want to save projects.

 4. Adobe Express Video